aswinsubhash/hey_chat/README.md

 5. Run the project by clicking the "run" button in the top menu or by using the terminal command 'flutter run'
 6. You need to change the firebase application file other wise it will not work
+7. To enable firebase For add your google-services.json inside your project-level app folder.

 ## Usage